 It is very important that you sign up as a researcher before donating dollars directly.

-All research requires members to provide a researcher and also each research has a start-up cost that is paid directly from the co-op general fund.
-Since you can only sign yourself up once, and we occasionally need as many researchers as we have members, we sometimes have to wait for all members to sign up before we can start the research.
+All research requires members to provide a researcher and each research has a start-up cost that is paid directly from the co-op general fund.
+Since you can only sign yourself up once, and we occasionally need as many researchers as we have members (or more), we sometimes have to wait for all members to sign up before we can start the research.
 If you are donating directly to the co-op general fund, and thus don’t have enough money to become a researcher, everyone is waiting on you, while if you sign up first, everyone else can help donating the money that is needed to start.

 While you can use gold to sign up as a researcher, you are in no way obligated to do that.
 But if you want to buy a researcher for gold, that researcher can come in alongside the one you bought with dollars.
 You could even fill all slots with gold if you wanted, but I have to stress this again, you are in no way required to do so and we are actually opposed to this.
 We like to give everyone the chance to participate and together get a feeling of achievement for starting and finishing a research.
 We feel this is what a cooperative is all about.